-Tusculum College is a distinctive institution that seeks students of good character who display academic promise.
+Tusculum University is a distinctive institution that seeks students of good character who display academic promise.

 ADMISSION TO TUSCULUM

-Our student population is diverse, and we welcome applications from all students who desire an education that is highly civic-minded and intensely practical.
-This education is rooted in the Civic Arts and closely analyzes those practices that exemplify good citizenship.
+Tusculum University is a distinctive institution that seeks applicants of good character and academic promise.
+Our applicant population is diverse, and we welcome applications from all who desire an education that is highly civic-minded and intensely practical.
+A Tusculum University education is deeply rooted in the Civic Arts and closely analyzes practices that exemplify good citizenship.

-The curriculum at Tusculum places strong emphasis on writing, analytical reading, and critical analysis skills.
-Students are assessed for these skills early in their college careers.
-Assistance is provided to students needing further development for academic success.
+Applicants are admitted to Tusculum University because they have demonstrated the potential to succeed in a rigorous environment and shown further evidence of their capability to contribute to the Tusculum community as a whole.
+The curriculum at Tusculum University places strong emphasis on writing, analytical reading and critical analysis.
+Applicants are assessed for these skills early in their college careers.
+Assistance is provided to applicants needing further development for academic success.

 TRANSFER STUDENT INFORMATION